-matar paneer or mutter paneer recipe – one paneer recipe amongst all the north indian paneer recipes… matar paneer is quite often made at home.
+matar paneer or mutter paneer recipe with step by step photos – one popular paneer recipe amongst all the north indian paneer recipes. matar paneer is quite often made at home.

 so here is a simple and easy recipe for matar paneer. this recipe is not restaurant style but a simple homemade dish. the kinds which make for a homely comforting meal.

-i learnt to make mutter paneer first time at my in-laws’ place. this is a classic north indian punjabi recipe which my mil makes. its simple, fuss free and easy.
+i learnt to make mutter paneer first time at my in-laws’ place. this is a classic north indian punjabi recipe which we make. its simple, fuss free and easy.

 matar paneer goes well with parathas, naan and even steamed rice. at home i usually make parathas or rotis to go with matar paneer. a side veg or a raita also goes well with the combination of matar paneer and parathas. in the pic are parathas and mix veg salad with nuts served with the matar paneer. vegan can substitute tofu with paneer and still enjoy the deliciousness.